Minimuino/thumbstick-deadzones/README.md

 Testing
 -------

-Useful tests for the demo:
+Relevant test cases for the demo:

 1. Do not touch the stick.
 Does the character stand still?

 2. Try to perform a really soft acceleration.
 Is the transition from stillness to movement sudden or smooth?